lusentis/plee.co/README.md

 PleeCo
 =======

-A Web Service to convert Web Pages into PDF files, will be live (soon) at [plee.co](http://plee.co).
+A Web Service to convert Web Pages into PDF files.

 ## Prerequisites